Nikita Khrushchev: Involvement in purges

 Stalin's office records show meetings at which Khrushchev was present as early as 1932.
 The two increasingly built a good relationship.
 Khrushchev greatly admired the dictator and treasured informal meetings with him and invitations to Stalin's dacha, while Stalin felt warm affection for his young subordinate.
 Beginning in 1934, Stalin began a campaign of political repression known as the Great Purge, during which many were executed or sent to the Gulag.
 Central to this campaign were the Moscow Trials, a series of show trials of the purged top leaders of the party and the military.
 In 1936, as the trials proceeded, Khrushchev expressed his vehement support:

 Everyone who rejoices in the successes achieved in our country, the victories of our party led by the great Stalin, will find only one word suitable for the mercenary, fascist dogs of the Trotskyite-Zinovievite gang.
 That word is execution.

-Khrushchev assisted in the purge of many friends and colleagues in Moscow oblast.
+Khrushchev assisted in the purge of many friends and colleagues in the Moscow oblast.
 Of 38 top Party officials in Moscow city and province, 35 were killed—the three survivors were transferred to other parts of the USSR.
 Of the 146 Party secretaries of cities and districts outside Moscow city in the province, only 10 survived the purges.
 In his memoirs, Khrushchev noted that almost everyone who worked with him was arrested.
-By Party protocol, Khrushchev was required to approve these arrests, and did little or nothing to save his friends and colleagues.
+By Party protocol, Khrushchev was required to approve these arrests and did little or nothing to save his friends and colleagues.

 Party leaders were given numerical quotas of "enemies" to be turned in and arrested.
 In June 1937, the Politburo set a quota of 35,000 enemies to be arrested in Moscow province; 5,000 of these were to be executed.
 In reply, Khrushchev asked that 2,000 wealthy peasants, or kulaks living in Moscow be killed in part fulfillment of the quota.
-In any event, only two weeks after receiving the Politburo order, Khrushchev was able to report to Stalin that 41,305 "criminal and kulak elements" had been arrested.
+In any event, only two weeks after receiving the order, Khrushchev was able to report to Stalin that 41,305 "criminal and kulak elements" had been arrested.
 Of the arrestees, according to Khrushchev, 8,500 deserved execution.